 Payment Gateway vs. Payment Processors

 Typically, a payment processor is a third-party company that is appointed by the merchant to deal with the financial transactions done in online payment platforms.
-Payment processors analyze and transmit the data to issuing bank on transactions.
+Payment processors analyse and transmit the data to issuing bank on transactions.
 Payment gateways do this work and are a fast, economic and convenient way to accept payment on transactions, without creating a merchant’s account.
 As a merchant, you can sign-up with a payment gateway provider and start the payment processing that day.

 Types of Payment Gateways